ArduPilot/ardupilot_wiki/dev/source/docs/ros2.rst

 - Learn on to use ArduPilot first by following the relevant wiki for `Rover <https://ardupilot.org/rover/index.html>`__, `Copter <https://ardupilot.org/copter/index.html>`__ or `Plane <https://ardupilot.org/plane/index.html>`__.
 In particular, make sure the vehicle works well in Manual and Autonomous modes like Guided and Auto before trying to use ROS.
 - Learn how to use ROS 2 by reading the `beginner tutorials <https://docs.ros.org/en/humble/Tutorials.html>`__.
 In the case of a problem with ROS, it is best to ask on ROS community forums first (or google your error).

-    We are keen to improve ArduPilot's support of ROS 2 so if you find issues (such as commands that do not seem to be supported), please report them in the `ArduPilot issues list <https://github.com/ArduPilot/ardupilot/issues>`__ with a title
+    We are keen to improve ArduPilot's support of ROS 2 so if you find issues (such as commands that do not seem to be supported), please report them in the `ArduPilot issues list <https://github.com/ArduPilot/ardupilot/issues>`__.
+A maintainer can add the `ROS` tag.

 First, make sure that you have successfully installed `ROS humble <https://docs.ros.org/en/humble/Installation.html>`__ and create a `ROS 2 workspace <https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html#id4>`__.
-This page assumes that your workspace is named `ros2_ws`
+This page assumes that your workspace is named `ros2_ws`.

 Before anything else, make sure that you have `sourced your ROS 2 environment <https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#source-the-setup-files>`__ and check if it is `configured correctly <https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#check-environment-variables>`__.

-Finally, follow the `Installing Build Dependencies <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_DDS#installing-build-dependencies>`__ section of `AP_DDS`'s README
+Follow the `Installing Build Dependencies <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_DDS#installing-build-dependencies>`__ section of `AP_DDS`'s README.

+Finally, ensure you have `set up your ArduPilot build environment <https://ardupilot.org/dev/docs/building-the-code.html#setting-up-the-build-environment>`__.

 Installation (Ubuntu)
 =====================